duccioa/RepData_PeerAssessment1/PA1_template.md

 library(lubridate)
 summary2 <- aggregate(steps ~ interval, activity1, FUN = mean)
 summary2$steps <- round(summary2$steps)
 summary2$interval <- paste("0000-01-01", paste(summary2$interval, sep = ":"), sep = " ") #create a POSIXcl columns with the average of the days.
-The fictitious date 0000-01-01 is added
-summary2$interval <- ymd_hms(summary2$interval)
+The fictitious date 0000-01-01 is added to be able to use a date format summary2$interval <- ymd_hms(summary2$interval)
 ```